Leicester: the centre of everything

 Beyond the sporting field and the snap and crackle of city life – yet not too far away – the sweeping landscape, open spaces and vast, shifting skies of Leicestershire also offer restoration, recreation and inspiration (‘All the ministers of hope/ Are tempted to this sunny slope’, as Wordsworth put it when he visited).
 Woodlands, the National Forest, meadows, wetlands and heath, and nature reserves holding wildlife and geological treasures all offer a soothing counterpoint to the giddy vigour of the city.

-Mood-changing, time-shifting country parks characterise the Shire.
+Mood-changing, time-shifting country parks characterise Leicestershire.
 Bradgate Park, a favourite haunt for many, sprawls richly across 850 acres and holds the ruins of Bradmore House – one of the oldest brick-built country houses in England and birthplace and childhood home of Lady Jane Grey, once a Queen of England.

-Confident and colourful, alive with possibilities, full of quirks and corners and bars, cafés and cuisine from around the world – plus the appetite for life to do them justice – we’re one of England’s 10 largest cities and the region’s largest economy.
-We’re big enough to offer something new every day, small enough to quickly feel like home.
+Confident and colourful, alive with possibilities, full of quirks and corners and bars, cafés and cuisine from around the world – plus the appetite for life to do them justice – we’re big enough to offer something new every day, small enough to quickly feel like home.